-John Brady's work with New Jersey Bell executives had given him a good reputation working with difficult people to get positive results in and handing the notorious New Jersey 'in-your-face' style.
-I figured he'd fit in well with Dataflex since in typical New Jersey humor we affectionately called our rookies 'pond-scum' until they proved themselves.
+John Brady's work with New Jersey Bell executives had given him a good reputation working with difficult people to get positive results in the notorious New Jersey 'in-your-face' style.
+I figured he'd fit in well with Dataflex since, in typical New Jersey, humor we affectionately called our rookies 'pond-scum' until they proved themselves.

 After the summit we continued to prosper and ultimately merged with CompuCom Systems, Inc., for a healthy profit for all concerned.

 Richard C. Rose, Chief Executive Officer, Dataflex Corporation, and author of How to Make a Buck and Still Be a Decent Human Being

 UTILITIES — GPU UTILITIES - GPU NUCLEAR - THREE MILE ISLAND

 I worked closely with Timothy Smith and John Brady for many years as President of GPU subsidiaries.
 After I was elected Chairman and CEO of GPU Utilities while we embarked on a total reorganization including a detailed divesting, and acquisition strategy of international assets in Australia and elsewhere.

 Smith and Brady were instrumental in coaching me and preparing all of our subsidiary Presidents and officers for energy deregulation mandated in the Pennsylvania and New Jersey region.
 They did a heroic job during some very stressful and tumultuous times as we built a cohesive corporate team acting as one company with "one vision-one voice."